KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an invoked method is not supported, or when there is an attempt to read, seek, or write to a stream that does not support the invoked functionality.

-    [System.NotSupportedException]::New("an invoked method is not supported, or when there is an attempt to read, seek, or write to a stream that does not support the invoked functionality.")
+    throw [System.NotSupportedException]::New("an invoked method is not supported, or when there is an attempt to read, seek, or write to a stream that does not support the invoked functionality.")

 * [MSDN](http://msdn.microsoft.com/en-us/library/System.NotSupportedException.aspx)